Internal 1-topoi in 2-topoi: Preliminaries

 Similarly, given a 2-cell $\alpha \colon X \tocellud{f}{g} Y$, we write $\alpha_*$ (or $(\alpha_*)_A$) for the natural transformation $\alpha_* \colon \CC(A,X) \tocellud{f_*}{g_*} \CC(A,Y)$ given by whiskering with $\alpha$; and $\alpha^*$ is defined similarly.

 A morphism $f \colon X \to Y$ in a 2-category $\CC$ is \defword{faithful} or \defword{fully-faithful}, respectively, if $f_* \colon \CC(A,X) \to \CC(A,Y)$ is for each $A \in \CC$.

-Almost everything we do in this paper is elementary, and our set-theoretic assumptions are accordingly minimal -- with the exception \S\ref{subsec:examples-dof-classifiers}, where we are explicit about these assumptions.
-Generally speaking, we will assume that all of our 2-categories have hom categories which are elements of some fixed set $\cU$, and $\Cat$ will denote the 2-category of all categories in $\cU$.
-The set $\cU$ could be a Grothendieck universe but in fact we only need much weaker assumptions on it; for example, it suffices that it should be a \emph{pre-universe} in the sense of Corollary~\ref{cor:also-UA}.
-(There may be slight deviations from this in some places, which we trust the reader to interpret appropriately.)
+Almost everything we do in this paper is elementary, and our set-theoretic assumptions are accordingly minimal---with the exception \S\ref{subsec:examples-dof-classifiers}, where we are explicit about these assumptions.
+In the few other places in the paper that depend on non-trivial set-theoretic assumptions such as Grothendieck universes, we trust the reader to supply the details.

 For a 2-category $\CC$, we write $\abs{\CC}$ for its underlying 1-category.

 When we say that a 2-category $\CC$ \emph{locally} has some property $P$, we mean that each hom category $\CC(X,Y)$ satisfies $P$; similarly, a 2-functor $F \colon \CC \to \CD$ locally satisfies $P$ if the functor $F \colon \CC(X,Y) \to \CC(FX,FY)$ satisfies $P$ for all $X,Y \in \CC$.